 - Scenic driving routes- Route 414 & Route 14S

-Coming from Watkins Glen head North on 414 and explore the east side of Scena Lake today making sure to stop along New York’s longest wine trail.
-If not for the wine, for the delicious food, lush green vineyards, and beautiful lake views.
+Have breakfast at Glen Mountain Bakery, and then from Watkins Glen, head North on 414 to explore the east side of Scena Lake.
+Make sure to stop along New York’s longest wine trail.
+If not for the wine, delicious food, lush green vineyards, and beautiful lake views.

 Some of my favorite wineries on Seneca Lake are: